Jack Riley (actor)

-John Albert Riley Jr. (December 30, 1935 – August 19, 2016) was an American actor and writer.
+John Albert Riley Jr. (December 30, 1935 – August 19, 2016) was an American actor, comedian and writer, best known for his comedic roles.
 He is known for playing Elliot Carlin, a chronic psychology client of Bob Newhart's character on The Bob Newhart Show, and for voicing Stu Pickles, one of the parents in the animated Rugrats franchise.

 Early life

 Riley was born in Cleveland, Ohio, the son of Agnes C. Riley (née Corrigan) and John Albert Riley.
 After attending Saint Ignatius High School and John Carroll University, he served in the U.S. Army.

-After being discharged, Riley became a popular radio personality in Cleveland, along with his radio partner and "straight man" Jeff Baxter; The Baxter & Riley Show on WERE (1300 AM) featured not only music but comedy sketches and a slew of offbeat characters that Riley and Baxter voiced.
+After being discharged, Riley became a popular radio personality in Cleveland, along with his radio partner and straight man Jeff Baxter; The Baxter & Riley Show on WERE (1300 AM) featured not only music but comedy sketches and a slew of offbeat characters that Riley and Baxter voiced.
 Riley gave up the radio show in the mid-1960s and moved to Los Angeles, where his Cleveland friend Tim Conway helped him obtain work writing comedy sketches, which later led to acting opportunities.